sleeplesseditor/LyricalGraphQL/README.md

 # LyricalGraphQL

-An experiment in the use of React with GraphQL, following directions from Stephen Grider's Udemy course.
+An experiment in the use of React with GraphQL (including Apollo), following directions from Stephen Grider's Udemy course.

 To get this up and running, follow these steps: